INACIA: Integrating Large Language Models in Brazilian Audit Courts: Opportunities and Challenges: The INACIA Project

 Most files in TCU's case database are searchable and primarily stored as PDF documents.
 Thus, the first implemented solution is a standard PDF extraction pipeline using the Apache Tika framework \cite{apachetika}, which can handle all types of searchable files in TCU's case database.
 Besides being an open-source tool (thus meeting the low-cost criterion), Tika delivered better results in text extraction than PyPDF2 \cite{pypdf2}, another popular framework for processing searchable PDF documents.
-We compared and contrasted Tika and PyPDF2 in the following ways: \begin{enumerate*} \item which framework was better at extracting textual content and its structure (e.g., a two-column document processed as separate, two columns instead of a single column with left-to-right text mixing up the two columns). \item which framework was better at extracting characters from different encoding formats (e.g., those not present in UTF-8, Latin-1, or Windows-1252 encodings). \end{enumerate*}

-Tika performed better in both criteria -- we particularly liked that it reports the count of invalid characters in the processed text as extraction metadata, allowing us to create a measure of extraction quality by easily computing the percentage of invalid characters over all characters extracted.
+We compared and contrasted Tika and PyPDF2 in the following ways: \begin{enumerate*} \item which framework was better at extracting textual content and its structure (e.g., a two-column document processed as separate, two columns instead of a single column with left-to-right text mixing up the two columns). \item which framework was better at extracting characters from different encoding formats (e.g., those not present in UTF-8, Latin-1, or Windows-1252 encodings). \end{enumerate*} Tika performed better in both criteria -- we particularly liked that it reports the count of invalid characters in the processed text as extraction metadata, allowing us to create a measure of extraction quality by computing the percentage of invalid characters over all characters extracted.